 E.g. calling names, damaging property, stealing, spreading rumours, cyberbullying, hurting, getting people into trouble.

-Both girls and boys are at risk of sexual exploitation, and it is seriously harmful to children both emotionally and physically.
+Both girls and boys are at risk of sexual exploitation and its damaging physical and emotional effects.
 Children and young people often find it very hard to understand or accept that they are being abused through sexual exploitation, and this increases their risk of being exposed to violent assault and life threatening events by those who abuse them.

-If you are worried your child is at risk of CSE contact MASH on 01895 556633
+If you are worried your child is at risk of CSE, please contact Hillingdon MASH on 01895 556633 for advice and support.

 It can be really difficult for someone to open up and talk about if they are self-harming.
 If you are concerned that your child is self-harming, or they have disclosed to you that they are, the best thing is not to panic.
 You could try to find out why they self-harm (it’s important to focus on the reasons and not the injuries) and listen to them.
 Be prepared that the child or young person may not understand why they self harm, and may not be able to answer this question.